-- 1. From the Start menu, in the programs list, select Toon BoomToon BoomHarmony 16.0 [Edition] and launch the Configuration Wizard. - 2.
+- Open the Start menu and, in the list of programs, select Harmony 20 [Edition] > Configuration Wizard.. - 2.
 In the main menu of the Configuration Wizard, select Add Harmony to Path. - 3.
 In the next panel, select the scope to which to add the path to: - Single User: This will only add Harmony to your list of paths when you're logged in as the user you are currently logged into. - All Users: The path to Harmony will always be in the list of system paths, regardless of which user is logged on. - 4.
 Select Next. - 5.
 Click on Finish.